Introduction

 Set up our frontend to render a list of our blog posts by querying data from our backend

-This part shows how to generate a cell that queries our backend and renders all our blog posts to the front page of our site.
+We’ll generate a cell that queries our backend and renders all our blog posts to the front page of our site.
+We’ll use route parameters to link to our blog post pages.

 Combine everything we’ve learned up to this point to generate a contact page and take input from a user

-We’ll explore further into Redwood forms and all the corresponding helpers that make our lives easier when working with forms.
+We’ll explore further into Redwood forms and all the corresponding helpers.
 Redwood uses react-hook-form by default but it can also use other React form builders.

 Connect our contact form to the database to persist data entered into the form

 After creating our contact form we need to create a new contact schema and migrate our database.
-We’ll use another Redwood generator to create our schema definition language and our GraphQL resolvers for our services.
+We’ll use another Redwood generator to create our SDL and resolvers for our services.
+We’ll also write a mutation to save the data to the database.

 Implement authentication with Netlify Identity